spacetelescope/jwst/docs/jwst/introduction.rst

     $ strun jwst.pipeline.Detector1Pipeline -h

-If you want to consistently override the default values of certain arguments and don't want to have to specify them on the command line every time you execute ``strun``, you can specify them in the configuration (.cfg) file for either the pipeline or the individual step.
+If you want to consistently override the default values of certain arguments and don't want to specify them on the command line every time you execute ``strun``, you can specify them in the configuration (.cfg) file for the pipeline or the individual step.
 For example, to always run ``Detector1Pipeline`` using the override in the previous example, you could edit your `calwebb_detector1.cfg` file to contain the following: